 1. During the first year of enrolment in the propaedeutic (first-year) phase of a bachelor study programme and, where possible, prior to the start of the second semester, the student is given advice on his or her study progress.
 If the study progress is unsatisfactory, the student will receive a written warning and be told that if the study progress continues to be unsatisfactory, he or she will receive a binding negative advice regarding the continuation of his studies.
 A reasonable period within which the student must have improved his or her grade point average and the opportunities a study programme offers in that regard are stated in the warning.
 (Section 7.8b of the Act.)

 A student who has not received a warning at that stage may yet receive one at a later point in the first year if he or she has fallen behind, and will be given a period within which to improve his or her grade point average.

-At the end of the first semester of the Propaedeutic phase the (study career) coach conducts a personal conversation with the student on earned credits.
+At the end of the first semester of the Propaedeutic phase the study career coach conducts a personal conversation with the student on earned credits.
 Before the retakes at the end of the first semester take place each student receives a letter at the Fontys e-mail address with information about the warning and the study advice at the end of the first year of enrolment (12 months).
-The student is asked to contact his/her (study career) coach if no personal conversation has taken place.
+The student is asked to contact his/her study career coach when no personal conversation has taken place.

-If a student has passed tests representing the value of 24 credits or more (i.e. including the results for PM4, PM5, PM6 and PM7) but also received the notification that at least 50 credits must have been obtained at the end of the academic year.
-If a student has passed tests representing less than 24 credits (i.e. including the results for PM4, PM5, PM6 and PM7) and received the notification that at least 50 credits must have been obtained at the end of the academic year.
-In addition this student is under obligation to present a 'study agreement' to his (study career) coach within 2 weeks.
+If a student has passed tests representing the value of 20 till and including 25 credits, but also received the notification that at the end of the academic year at least 45 credits must have been obtained.

+If a student has passed tests representing less than 24 credits, but also received the notification that at the end of the academic year 45 credits must have been obtained to prevent a binding negative advice at the end of the first study year.
+In addition this student is under obligation to present a 'study agreement' to his study career coach within 2 weeks.